coreapostrophe/fabulist/README.md

     }
 ```
 1. **Dialogue** - the dialogue type is where most of the important information is stored.
 Things such as the speaker's name, what they said are all found inside the dialogue structure.
-> Note: **quotes** are the responses of the speakers.
+> **Quotes** are the responses of the speakers.
 If the dialogue node only has one quote, then that suggests a linear progression.
 This means that the speaker simply said such quote.
 Multiple quotes, on the other hand, suggests that a decision of what the speaker should say is necessary.
 This is where branches are made from the narrative.
 2. **Part** - the part type is simply a container that groups other story nodes together.
 This introduces the concept of story partitions such as Scenes, Parts, Acts, or Chapters.

 An entire fabulist story is simply a collection of these two node types.
 As you can see, the structure is easily digestible or comprehensive.